sreeharshab/scalar_codes/README.md

 ```
 Note: Ensure that you have [Atomic Simulation Environment (ASE)](https://wiki.fysik.dtu.dk/ase/), [Numpy](https://numpy.org/), [Pandas](https://pandas.pydata.org/) and [Matplotlib](https://matplotlib.org/) installed in your machine!

+Optional: scalar_codes can be used as a package if `/path_to_home_directory/` is appended to `PYTHONPATH`.

 # Resources
 There are two parts to this repository.
-All the resources are available in pipelines.py.
+Part 1 is available in pipelines.py and part 2 is available in silicon.py.

 Use `help()` to get detailed documentation about the resources.
 Furthermore, there are examples for some of the resources in the examples folder.